-Quarter Ended Increase May 2, 2020 % May 4, 2019 % (decrease) % Service revenue \$ 154,161 100.0 \$ 154,323 100.0 \$ (162) (0.1) Service cost of goods sold 75,589 49.0 79,284 51.4 (3,695) (4.7) Service gross profit \$ 78,572 51.0 \$ 75,039 48.6 \$ 3,533 4.7
+Quarter Ended August 1, 2020 % August 3, 2019 % Increase (decrease) % Service revenue \$ 157,690 100.0 \$ 150,018 100.0 \$ 7,672 5.1 Service cost of goods sold 75,804 48.1 81,333 54.2 (5,529) (6.8) Service gross profit \$ 81,886 51.9 \$ 68,685 45.8 \$ 13,201 19.2

-Denotes % of services revenue
+^{} Denotes % of services revenue

-- Gross profit as a percentage of revenue increased, as our gross margin benefited significantly from a favorable mix of customers and product lines that we believe to be a short-term effect due to COVID-19 related factors, as well as continued improvement in our service margin.
-Due to the impact of COVID-19 and related restrictions upon sales and marketing activities described in "Overview" above, during the second quarter of fiscal 2020, a higher proportion of our revenue consisted of sales of existing technology to existing customers, as compared to sales to new customers, early stage network deployments for recent design wins, or the introduction of new platforms.
-Efforts to expand our customer base or market share can adversely affect our gross margin as a result of the more aggressive pricing, commercial concessions and other unfavorable terms often required to be successful within our competitive markets.
-In recent periods, we have encountered fluctuations in our gross margin as a result of our ongoing strategy to leverage our technology leadership, displace competitors and to capture aggressively additional market share.
-The resulting mix of revenues from such new wins or early stage deployments during a particular period can adversely impact gross margins.
-However, the intent of this strategy would be to improve margin in the longer term, as we sell channel cards adding capacity or services to their networks, maintenance services, and other higher margin products over time. - Gross profit on products as a percentage of product revenue increased, primarily due to a favorable mix of customers and product lines, as described above, and continued product cost reductions, partially offset by market-based price compression we encountered during the period. - Gross profit on services as a percentage of services revenue increased, primarily due to a higher concentration of revenue from maintenance service contracts with relatively low incremental costs, and fewer early stage network deployment activities due to the impact of COVID-19.
+[•] Gross profit as a percentage of revenue increased, as our gross margin benefited significantly from a favorable mix of customers and product lines that we believe to be a short-term effect due to COVID-19 related factors, and, to a lesser extent, continued improvement in our service margin.
+Due to the impact of COVID-19 and related restrictions on sales and marketing activities described in "Overview" above, during the second and third quarters of fiscal 2020, a higher proportion of our revenue consisted of sales of existing technology offerings deployed in the networks of existing customers, as compared to sales to new customers, early stage network deployments for recent design wins, or the introduction of new platforms, which tend to carry lower margins.
+We expect our gross margins to reduce from these elevated short-term levels as some of the pandemic's impacts on new business lessen and our overall revenue resumes a more typical composition of revenue from existing and new business.
+A key part of our ongoing strategy is to leverage our technology leadership, displace competitors and capture additional market share.
+These efforts to expand our customer base or market share have in prior periods adversely affected our gross margin as a result of the more aggressive pricing, commercial concessions and other unfavorable terms often required to be successful within these competitive dynamics.
+Our mix of revenues from such new wins or early stage deployments can adversely impact gross margins in a particular period.
+The longer term intent of this strategy is to continue to improve our margins over time, as we sell channel cards adding capacity or services to networks, maintenance services, and other higher margin products.

+- Gross profit on products as a percentage of product revenue increased, primarily due to a favorable mix of customers and product lines, as described above, and continued product cost reductions, partially offset by market-based price compression we encountered during the period. - Gross profit on services as a percentage of services revenue increased, primarily due to a higher concentration of revenue from maintenance service contracts with relatively low incremental costs, and fewer early stage network deployment activities due to the impact of COVID-19.